Online Monitoring of Object Detection Performance During Deployment: Related Works

 \section{Related Works}

-Self-assessment and performance monitoring in robotics applications is an important capability due to the high requirements of safety and robustness.
-In~\cite{morris2007robotic}, a framework called robotic introspection is developed to provide self-assessment mechanism for field robots during exploration and mapping of subterranean environments.
+Self-assessment and performance monitoring in robotics applications are important due to the high requirements of safety and robustness.
+In~\cite{morris2007robotic}, a framework called robotic introspection is developed to provide a self-assessment mechanism for field robots during exploration and mapping of subterranean environments.
 Later \cite{grimmett2016introspective} and \cite{Triebel2013DrivenLF} extended this work for obstacle avoidance and semantic mapping assessment.
 These works examine the output of the underlying models to predict their expected performance.

 Another approach to address the performance monitoring problem is to evaluate model input before inference. \cite{zhang2014predicting} proposed a framework following this paradigm.
 They train an alert module to find cases where the target model will fail.
-Later, a similar approach was used for failure prediction for MAV \cite{daftry2016introspective}, hardness predictor \cite{wang2018towards} for image classifiers and probabilistic performance monitoring for robot perception system \cite{Gurau2018LearnFE} for the task of pedestrian detection based on past experience from repeated visits to the same location.
+Later, a similar approach was used for failure prediction for MAV \cite{daftry2016introspective}, hardness predictor \cite{wang2018towards} for image classifiers, and probabilistic performance monitoring for robot perception system \cite{Gurau2018LearnFE} for the task of pedestrian detection based on past experience from repeated visits to the same location.

 Exploiting model confidence and uncertainty is another line of research to monitor the performance of a target model.
 Trust score \cite{Jiang2018ToTO}, maximum class probability \cite{Hendrycks2017ABF} and true class probability \cite{corbiere2019addressing} are some recent works based on model confidence to identify the failure of an underlying image classifier.
 In the context of uncertainty estimation, \cite{Gal2016DropoutAA} proposed to use dropout as a Bayesian approximation technique to represent model uncertainty.
 Later, \cite{Devries2018LeveragingUE, Huang2018EfficientUE} applied this idea to identify the quality of image and video segmentation network.
+Out-of-distribution (OOD) detection \cite{hendrycks2016baseline, liang2017enhancing, hendrycks2018deep, lee2017training, lee2018simple} is another relevant field of research that can be useful for performance monitoring.
+While OOD detection focuses on identifying previously unknown input to a model, performance monitoring emphasizes identifying model accuracy for each-and-every input.